CVEK: Robust Estimation and Testing for Nonlinear Effects using Kernel Machine Ensemble: Robust estimation using kernel ensemble via CVEK

-AIC deals with the trade-off between the goodness of fit of the model and the simplicity of the model.
+AIC handles the trade-off between the goodness of fit of the model and the simplicity of the model:

-\item Akaike Information Criteria for Small Sample Sizes \code{AICc} \\ When $n$ is small, extreme overfitting is possible, giving small bias/ large variance estimates.
-The small-sample correction of AIC \citep{hurvich_regression_1989, hurvich_clifford_m._smoothing_2002} is derived by minimizing minus 2 times expected log likelihood, where we plug in $\bA_\lambda$ and $\hat{\sigma}^2$.
-In this case, we obtain our small-sample size objective function AICc,
+where $\Lambda$ is the set that contains all possible values of $\lambda$.
+When $n$ is small (e.g., $n/p < 40$) \citep{burnham_model_2002}, extreme overfitting is possible, giving small bias/ large variance estimates.
+The AIC small-sample correction \citep{hurvich_regression_1989, hurvich_clifford_m_smoothing_2002} is derived by modifying the penalty as the product of the original penalty, $2[\tr(\bA_\lambda)+2]/n$ and $n/[n-\tr(\bA_\lambda)-3]$, where we plug in $\bA_\lambda$ and $\hat{\sigma}^2$.
+In this case, we obtain our small-sample objective function AICc,

-\item Bayesian information criterion \code{BIC}
+\item \textbf{Bayesian Information Criterion} (\code{BIC})